phievo/phievo/docs/source/installation.rst

 This will also downloads all phievo's code.

-Other you can use the built-in tools by running the following code in a python shell:
+Otherwise you can use the built-in tools by running the following code in a python shell:

 .. code:: python